innomedia/omnipay_wirecard/README.txt

         Password: qD2wzQ_hrc!8
         shopId: 3D

-Will need to adapt the getTransactionType/SetTransactionType in Purchase/Refund Request and supply it with either "purchase" for CC or "debit" for the other 3
+Needs to adapt the getTransactionType/SetTransactionType in Purchase/Refund Request and supply it with either "purchase" for CC or "debit" for the other 3